tech-saurabh/Python/README.md

 # Python
-this is the General Python learning and problem solving repository
+this is the General Python learning and problem solving repository.